MichaelSchneeberger/rxbp/README.md

 -----------------------------------------

-A `Flowable` is used when some asynchronous stage cannot process the data fast enough or needs to synchronize the data with some other event.
+A `Flowable` is used when some asynchronous stage cannot process the data fast enough, or needs to synchronize the data with some other event.
 Let's take the `zip` operator for instance.
 It gets elements from two or more sources and emits a tuple once it received one element from each source.
 But what happens if one source emits the